izhangzhihao/intellij-rainbow-fart/README.md

 [What is rainbow fart](https://www.youtube.com/watch?v=czOz1twhTi0)

-This is a IntelliJ plugin that keeps giving you compliment while you are coding, for example when you type `function` it will play sound says you wrote a such good function.
-However, the sounds is recorded in Chinese, so it's may not suitable for you.
-You can still modify the source code, like add English version compliment sound file.
+**IntelliJ Rainbow Fart** is an extension that keeps giving you compliment while you are coding.
+It will check the keywords in your code to play relative sounds.

-Rainbow Fart is a literal translation word from Chinese, it's mean give somebody exaggerated compliment that even seems a little fake.
-It's not involved any connection to specific group or people.
+> Rainbow Fart is a literal translation word from Chinese, which means giving somebody exaggerated compliment that even seems a little fake.
+It is not connected to any specific group or individuals.

 ## Custom voice packages